- Assessment Template and Resources

 - Now that plans are being implemented in our Student Affairs Departments and Units, representatives are provide opportunities to check-in on progress during monthly Assessment Committee meetings.
 In addition, Brief Reports and updated plans are due annually each August.

 ➢ Where can I find resources and support?

 - Student Affairs has charged the Student Affairs Assessment Committee with supporting this learning outcomes assessment plan work and carrying out this new partnership with the Office of the Provost.
 To that end, the Student Affairs Assessment Committee offers help sessions and consultation throughout the academic year to assist departments and units with their efforts.

 - You may also find helpful resources on the Student Affairs Assessment website.

 More information on Student Affairs progress with learning outcomes assessment and planning can be obtained from the Student Affairs Assessment Committee.

-- Lynette Correa-Velez, Office of Minority Student Affairs
+- Aurelia Kollasch, Office of the Vice Chancellor for Student Affairs

 - Belinda De La Rosa, Office of the Dean of Students

 - Rony Die, Office for Student Conflict Resolution